-Many eye conditions stem from the body's deficiency of vitamins or minerals.
-Dry eye disease is one of these.
-Sometimes, defeating dry eye simply involves dietary changes or supplements.
+Many eye conditions, including dry eye disease, stem from the body's deficiency of vitamins or minerals.
+Sometimes, simple dietary changes can improve dry eye disease.

 The body and eyes require 40 vitamins, minerals, and antioxidants daily for optimal health and disease prevention.
-These can be derived from fruits and vegetables in the diet (without taking supplements).
+These can be derived from fruits and vegetables in the diet or with supplements.
 However, the Department of Agriculture found that 85% of the population consume less than 5 daily servings of fruits and vegetables per day when the FDA recommends 9 to 13 servings!

 It is our job as your eye doctors to provide education on the nutrition changes available to you for combating dry eye disease.